 III.
 Biographical Sketches: Include PI, Mentor and any other key collaborators (up to 3 pages for each individual.)
 Include relevant skills that demonstrate knowledge/skill in the area being proposed for study.

 IV.
 Letters of Support: Include letter from Mentor stating commitment to the project and from an appropriate institutional official confirming that the institution will provide funds necessary for the student PI to attend the IAMSE meeting the year following project completion in order to present the results of the proposed work.
 Letters of support are to be submitted in PDF format with the proposal.

 V. Plan for Dissemination: Include a statement of your intent to present your work at an IAMSE Meeting within 3 years of the award start date.

 - The Student Professional Development Committee will review the grant submissions, make final decisions, and present the grant awardee(s) to the IAMSE Executive Board.
 Reviewers may not be mentors of the proposals under consideration.

 - Funded proposals will be announced via email, and at the IAMSE annual meeting.

 Grant applications will be reviewed based on the following criteria:

-- The project is relevant to the mission of IAMSE.
+- The project is innovative and relevant to the mission of IAMSE.

 - The project includes a clear statement of project goals and objectives.

 - Identified need is clearly described supported with references to relevant literature.

 - Methods, data collection, and analyses are appropriate to address the goals and objectives.